Bayesian Neural Networks for Macroeconomic Analysis: Macroeconomic forecasting using BNNs

-\textbf{Macro A: modeling and forecasting key macroeconomic variables.} The first application focuses on modeling and forecasting key US macroeconomic variables, using the popular FRED-MD database proposed in \cite{mccracken2016fred}.
-To gain a comprehensive picture of the importance of nonlinearities in large macro datasets, our forecasting exercise includes the consumer price (CPIAUCSL) inflation rate as specified in \cite{stock1999forecasting} and labeled as \textbf{Macro A.1}, the monthly growth rate of industrial production (INDPRO), labeled as \textbf{Macro A.2}, and the monthly growth rate of employment (CE16OV), labeled as \textbf{Macro A.3}.
-The sample ranges from January 1960 to December 2020 and includes 120 economic and financial variables for the large covariate set.
-We present results obtained from estimation based on smaller sets of variables in the appendix.
+We use the popular FRED-MD database proposed in \cite{mccracken2016fred}.
+To gain a comprehensive picture of the importance of nonlinearities in large macro datasets, our forecasting exercise includes the consumer price (CPIAUCSL) inflation rate as specified in \cite{stock1999forecasting}, the month-on-month (m-o-m) growth rate of industrial production (INDPRO), and the m-o-m growth rate of employment (CE16OV).
+The sample ranges from January 1960 to December 2020.
+We assume that these three focus variables are a (unknown) function of the first lag of $K=120$ economic and financial variables.
+To get an understanding on the relationship between model size and forecast performance, we also consider smaller models that only include as regressor the first lag of the dependent variable and models that include the first eight principal components of the (lagged) variables.\footnote{To determine the number of factors we follow \cite{bai2002determining,bai2013principal} and use the IC$_2$ criterion.} These models can be interpreted as (possibly nonlinear extensions of the) diffusion index regressions in the spirit of \cite{stock2002macroeconomic}.

-We compute the one-month-ahead predictive distributions for our hold-out sample, which starts in January 2000 and ends in December 2020 (i.e., $252$ monthly hold-out periods).
+Our focus is on short-term forecasting.
+Hence, we compute the one-month-ahead predictive distributions for our hold-out sample, which starts in January 2000 and ends in December 2020 (i.e., $252$ monthly hold-out periods).
 These forecasts are obtained recursively, meaning that we use the data through January 2000 as a training sample and then forecast one-month-ahead.
 After obtaining the corresponding predictive densities, the sample is expanded by a single month.
-This procedure is repeated until the end of the sample is reached. \\
+This procedure is repeated until the end of the sample is reached.

-\textbf{{Macro B: long-term economic growth in a cross-section of countries}.} In the second application we study the presence of nonlinearities using the standard cross-sectional dataset proposed in \cite{barro1994sources}.
-This dataset comprises a wide range of cross-country characteristics over the period 1960 to 1985.
-As dependent variable, we model the average growth rate of GDP per capita and regress it on the initial level of the exogenous variables to avoid endogeneity issues \citep{barro1994sources}.

-To investigate the extent of nonlinearities, we randomly pick 45 countries and predict the remaining $45$ countries.
-This is repeated $100$ times.
-Since flexible models should do better in the tails, we also consider a case in which our hold-out includes only countries with GDP growth rates outside the $25^{th}$ and $75^{th}$ percentiles (i.e., countries with very low/very high growth rates of GDP per capita).\\